Chances are pretty good that you already have some of the basic picture framing tools needed to make beautiful frames.

 I will cover the different techniques and tips on how to perform all of these functions on a table saw when we get into the actual picture frame construction process.

 There are many different saws out there and several ways to set one up.
-You can have a simple top saw, a job site saw, a permanently placed saw with all the bells and whistles etc...
+You can have a simple table top saw like the one pictured here which is a great lower cost option, a job site saw, or a permanently placed saw with all the bells and whistles.
+I started out with Ryobi 3100 then, after almost 20 years with an overperforming $300 saw, I upgraded to a Laguna Fusion 2, hybrid cabinet saw.

 In the end, you need to get a saw that is as accurate as possible within your price range.
 Check out reviews and pay attention to comments on the accuracy of the fence in particular.